 Because I thought love was a need rather than a want, I leaped from relationship to relationship, becoming a sort of serial monogamist.
 The result?
 I lost who I was (after all, isn’t that, to some extent, what a relationship is: a steady dissolution of self?).
 Perhaps love is always a kind of osmosis, a process by which our personality passes through a semipermeable membrane and intermingles with that of someone else.
 In a relationship, two independent, autonomous “I’s” merge into an indivisible “we”: we adopt their preferences, we trade tastes in books and movies.
 In an ideal relationship, this would be an equal exchange between partners.
 But in a lopsided union, only one partner is assimilated into the culture of the other, absorbing their viewpoints, their philosophies, their beliefs, their ideas.

 This subsumption of self begins with the very first date.
 During the initial stages of infatuation, we long for one thing: our beloved.
 In order to allure our lover, we’ll do almost anything from pretend to be obsessed with their favorite band to overstate our admiration for Jack Kerouac.
 Dating is a masquerade ball where we conceal our real self behind many masks.
-Existing at the intersection of psychology and philosophy, the idea-orientation of an essay and the narrative-orientation of a novel, Alain De Botton’s On Love explores this phenomenon with great wit.
-Though a portrait of a single couple, a nameless narrator and Chloe, his beloved, the story gives us broader insight into the riddles of attraction and seduction, desire and love, the most mysterious of human emotions.
+Existing at the intersection of psychology and philosophy, the idea-orientation of an essay and the narrative-orientation of a novel, Alain de Botton’s On Love explores this phenomenon with great wit.
+Though a portrait of a single couple, a nameless narrator and Chloe, his beloved, the story gives us broader insight into the riddles of attraction and seduction, desire and love.
 In one of my favorite chapters “Authenticity,” our narrator takes Chloe to Les Liaisons Dangereuses, a chic new French restaurant on Fulham Road.
-In an exquisite sentence that superbly captures the timidity and tension of a first date, De Botton writes:
+In an exquisite sentence that superbly captures the timidity and tension of a first date, de Botton writes:

 “I had lost all capacity either to think or speak, only able to draw silently invisible patterns on the starched white table cloth and take unnecessary sips of bubbled water from a glass goblet.”